You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Introduction

 Instead, we propose a new method that 1) keeps the pretrained policy weights frozen, 2) does not train an additional network, and 3) can be applied to any diffusion or flow matching framework without additional training or test-time assumptions.
 Our approach is motivated by a simple question: What happens when a pretrained generative robot policy is provided a constant initial noise as input, rather than repeatedly sampling from a Gaussian?

-We demonstrate that the performance of a pretrained, frozen diffusion or flow matching policy can be improved by simply replacing the sampling of initial noise from the prior distribution with a well-chosen, constant initial noise input, which we call a \textit{golden ticket} (Figure \ref{fig:pick_banana_multi}).
-This approach is related to the emerging class of latent steering approaches \cite{wagenmaker2025steering}, but benefits from only requiring a reward function for a downstream task, without any additional model training.
-Given a pretrained policy and a reward function and an environment for a new downstream task, we pose finding golden tickets as a search problem, where candidate initial noise vectors, which we call lottery tickets, are optimized to find the ticket that maximizes cumulative discounted expected rewards on the downstream task.
-We show that golden tickets can be competitive with state-of-the-art Reinforcement Learning (RL)-based latent steering methods~\cite{wagenmaker2025steering}, in some cases outperforming them in terms of improved success, despite requiring less computational effort and fewer model design choices.
-Further, we show that golden tickets can exhibit properties favorable to skill learning, such cross-task generalization in goal-conditioned policies like VLAs, and that single-task policies can also be steered to balance competing objectives like speed and success rate.
+In this work, we demonstrate that the performance of a pretrained, frozen diffusion or flow matching policy can be improved by simply replacing the sampling of initial noise from the prior distribution with a well-chosen, constant initial noise input, which we call a \textit{golden ticket} (Figure \ref{fig:mainfig}).
+Given a pretrained policy, a reward function, and an environment for a new downstream task, we pose finding golden tickets as a search problem, where candidate initial noise vectors, which we call \textit{lottery tickets}, are optimized to find the ticket that maximizes cumulative discounted expected rewards on the downstream task.
+We contextualize golden ticket search in light of DSRL~\cite{wagenmaker2025steering}, a reinforcement learning approach to noise optimization, and show that a single fixed noise vector recovers most of its gains without any gradient updates.
+Beyond this, golden tickets unlock multi-task latent steering for policy improvement: a single ticket can boost performance across several tasks when searched jointly, and tickets optimized for one task may transfer to unseen tasks within the same suite.

-Our experiments show an improvement in policy performance in $38$ out of $43$ tasks across four simulated manipulation benchmarks and 3 real-world tasks with a variety of pretrained policy classes.
-When we apply our approach on hardware, we increase the relative success rate of an object picking task by $18\%$, and an object pushing policy by $60\%$, with the ticket search taking less than $150$ episodes per task.
+Our experiments show an improvement over base policy performance in $46$ out of $51$ tasks across five simulated manipulation benchmarks and 4 real-world tasks with a variety of pretrained policy classes.
+When we apply our approach on hardware, we increase the relative success rate of an object picking task by $18\%$, and a piston assembly task by $28\%$, with the ticket search taking less than $150$ episodes per task.
+Our contributions are: \begin{enumerate}[leftmargin=1.5em,itemsep=2pt,topsep=2pt,parsep=0pt] \item A novel lottery ticket hypothesis for improving pretrained robot policies by using a single initial noise vector---a \emph{golden ticket}---to optimize downstream task rewards. \item Demonstration of the existence, prevalence and empirical performance of golden tickets across model architectures, observation modalities, and embodiments in 51 real and simulated tasks. \item Search algorithms for finding golden tickets via Monte-Carlo policy evaluation, and experimental comparisons against state-of-the-art latent-steering and gradient-based methods. \item Evidence that golden tickets extend to multi-task VLA settings: a ticket searched on one task may transfer to other tasks in the same suite ($30$ related tasks across three \textsc{LIBERO} suites using SmolVLA), and joint multi-task search yields tickets that lifts the multi-task average on SimplerEnv (WidowX) (GR00T~N1.5). \item Open-source code with golden tickets (and ticket search implementations) for pretrained VLA, diffusion, and flow-matching policies in three simulated manipulation benchmarks. \end{enumerate}